Urinary Incontinence: Foods and Drinks That Make You Gotta Go

 Do Some Detective Work

-Let's say you have an orange with breakfast, a soda with lunch, a chocolate bar as a mid-afternoon snack, and spicy Thai food with a nice glass of wine for dinner.
+Let's say you have coffee and an orange with breakfast, a soda with lunch, a chocolate bar as a mid-afternoon snack, and spicy Thai food with a nice glass of wine for dinner.
 That may sound yummy, but any of those things might affect your bladder.
-What are you supposed to do -- give them all up at once?
-Not necessarily.
-Try this instead: Remove one possible trigger food at a time from your diet, and pay attention to what happens.
+Ask your doctor if it would help to take a break from certain foods and add them back one at a time to see if it makes a difference.

 THIS TOOL DOES NOT PROVIDE MEDICAL ADVICE.
 It is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional medical advice, diagnosis or treatment and should not be relied on to make decisions about your health.
 Never ignore professional medical advice in seeking treatment because of something you have read on the WebMD Site.
 If you think you may have a medical emergency, immediately call your doctor or dial 911.